-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide Schoolwide 1.5 Action: Academic Support Classes Need: An area of need that has emerged from different data points is students who are low income have higher rates of failing or are in danger of failing grades.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide Schoolwide 1.3 Action: Academic Support Classes Need: An area of need that has emerged from different data points is students who are low income have higher rates of failing or are in danger of failing grades.
 Therefore we propose this school wide support that serves all unduplicated student groups as well as the entire student body.
 Scope: LEA-wide Schoolwide Academic counselors will regularly monitor student grades within the two pathways.
 Students who are not on target to meet A-G or pass classes will be enrolled in academic support classes on a quarterly basis to provide intervention and tutoring support.
-2.1 Action: The PD training will focus on culturally relevant and career preparatory instruction which will We will collect classroom observation data aligned
+We will be monitoring grades for students that are EL and Low Income to see if this intervention is leading to higher achievement.
+2.1 Action: Professional Development Focused on Culturally Responsive Teaching and Tier 1/2 Support Need: Students have expressed a desire to have a curriculum that highlights / celebrates different cultures.
+Scope: LEA-wide Schoolwide The PD training will focus on culturally relevant and career preparatory instruction which will benefit all foster youth, EL and low-income students in need of the support and will assist in keeping students in these groups on track to graduate.
+We will collect classroom observation data aligned to the OSA Core rubrics and track growth in the culture of learning category for teachers.